xmtp/docs-xmtp-org/docs/pages/inboxes/use-signatures.md

 With XMTP, you can use various types of signatures to sign and verify payloads.

-To learn about the end user signing experience with apps built with XMTP, see [Wallet signatures with XMTP](/protocol/signatures).

 ## Sign with an external wallet

 When a user creates, adds, removes, or revokes an XMTP inbox’s address or installation, a signature from an external wallet is required.